 Further study of classical ballet as offered in DN 101.
 Emphasis on developing an aesthetic awareness of the art, understanding ballet theory, and perfecting technique.
 Review of basic exercises and terminology.
 Pirouettes and petite batterie are introduced.
 PREREQUISITE: DN 101 or consent of department.
 May be repeated for a maximum of six credits with consent of department.
 One hour lecture, four hours laboratory each week.
+3 semester hours

-DN 103 Modern Dance I
+DN 103 Modern Dance I (R and TP/SS only)

 An introduction to fundamental exercises, techniques, and movement phrases of modern dance.
 Basic modern dance principles are introduced in axial and locomotor exercises and basic improvisation skills.
 Modern dance innovators and their styles are discussed.
 May be selected to fulfill physical education credits.
-One hour lecture, two hours laboratory each week.2 semester hours
+One hour lecture, two hours laboratory each week.
+2 semester hours